zparmley/BillBillCachingProxy/README.md

 + I know solutions already exist, but hell, with time and iterations I don't see why I can't offer something better.

 ## Fresh slate
 Originally I was getting kind of complicated, and trying to learn a lot of new things at once.
-I was using alfred, and thinking of writing a model layer that alowed requests to be streamed into a particular field of an Alfred model for cache storage.
+I was using Alfred, and thinking of writing a model layer that allowed requests to be streamed into a particular field of an Alfred model for cache storage.
 It was all getting a bit overburdened and cumbersome.

 So, I was listening to NodeUP on a trip recently and heard about the 'filed' module (https://github.com/mikeal/filed).
 I decided I should use it's lovely request/response streaming capabilities to focus on getting a core project done, and enhance to something more complicated later should the need arise.